Contact us

 GeenStijl.nl embeddings (TGTR-4)

-We collected over 8M messages from the controversial Dutch websites GeenStijl and Dumpert to train a word embedding model that captures the toxic language representations contained in the dataset.
+We indexed over 8M messages from the controversial Dutch websites GeenStijl and Dumpert to train a word embedding model that captures the toxic language representations contained in the dataset.
 The trained word embeddings (±150MB) are released for free and may be useful for further study on toxic online discourse.

 2021